Why Gay Men May Struggle With Self-Esteem & How it Can Be Improved

 Engage in activities that bring you a sense of accomplishment: Pursue activities that you enjoy and find fulfilling, and that give you a sense of purpose and accomplishment.
 This can help build a sense of self-worth and improve self-esteem.

 Consider trauma work: Trauma can have a negative impact on our self-esteem and sense of self.
 By healing traumatic wounds, we may be able to re-define who we are and our story, leading to improved self-esteem.
+A trauma-informed therapist can help you navigate past wounds and create more clarity and groundedness in your life.

 Explore your values and identity: By clarifying who you are and what you value, you can reconnect with yourself and live a more authentic life.
+For those in the community, our LGBTQ therapy clinic in Toronto provides a foundation for LGBTQ-affirming care and identity exploration.

 Author's note: The content in this article is for educational purposes only.
 Please speak with a healthcare provider to obtain appropriate recommendations for any mental health concerns.